michelruizfuentes/-SDS192-PS7/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-This bar chart demonstrates the differences between the types of jobs and occupations between the [Occupations of Black and WHite People in Georgia](https://www.loc.gov/item/2005676812/).
+This bar chart demonstrates the differences between the types of jobs and occupations between the [Occupations of Black and White People in Georgia](https://www.loc.gov/item/2005676812/).
 This visualization is vital for our analysis of inequities because it shows how certain professions, especially ones with a reputation of paying better, were